komlavi-ketoglo/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+The project and the README file were created the 03/17/2020

 ### Project Title
-Replace the Project Title
+The name of the project is GitHub project repository for PDSND

 ### Description
 Describe what your project is about and what it does